LEGION XVIII - THE STEEL LEGION

 Allegiance: Socius Solicitus (Suzerainty)

 "The XVIIIth?
-Do not speak to me of those deplorable Tinmen, they've no honour, no warrior spirit amongst any of them, Nomus may as well rule over a Legion of Servitors."
+Do not speak to me of those deplorable Tinmen, they have no honour, no warrior spirit amongst any of them, Nomus may as well rule a Legion of Servitors."

 ~Hectarion Mycenor, Primarch of the Crimson Lions.